thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/Connecting-To-TinySolution.md

 All networks connected to TinySolution requires a unique [[Container Address|Network#Container-Address]] to perform a handshake.
-The `Container Address` is stored in the calibration memory and can be accessed by setting the the Gateway Module in `Configuration Mode`.
+The `Container Address` is stored in the calibration memory and can be accessed by setting the Gateway Module in `Configuration Mode`.

 To perform the configuration we expect you to be familiar with